 On some plans, roaming outside of the local region can cost extra.

 Depending on the plan, text, IM (Instant Messaging), picture and video messaging can also cost extra.
+Unlimited text messaging typically costs $20 per month.
 See: How Much Does Text Messaging Cost.

 Discounts: